 If you're new to Azure Standard, right now you can get 10% off your first order of $50 or more by using coupon code “Melissa10” at checkout.

 Things to Consider for Your Medicinal Herb Garden

 When it comes to our medicinal herbs and flowers, many of them are perennial.
 This means they come back bigger and better each year as long as they're properly cared for.

 Some aren't technically perennial, but because they're so prolific (such as chamomile or calendula) they will reseed themselves every year and come back on their own.

 Free Herb Garden Chart

-As promised, here's the chart I put together for my own herb garden to know which herbs need cold stratification and which do not, which need to be started indoors then transplanted vs. direct sown, etc.
+I have a free herb garden chart that I put together for my own herb garden to know which herbs need cold stratification and which do not, which need to be started indoors and then transplanted vs. direct sown, etc.